Infernus: Gorgoroth controversy in Kraków and transfer to Regain Records

 On 1 February 2004, Infernus and Gorgoroth performed a live show in Kraków, meant to be released on a video album by Metal Mind Productions.
-Due to the satanic nature of the live show, which featured sheep heads on stakes, "crucified" nude models, satanic symbols and eighty litres of sheep's blood, the band and video producers were accused of breaking the Polish blasphemy laws.
+Due to the satanic nature of the live show, which featured sheep heads on stakes, "crucified" nude models, satanic symbols and 80litres (80 l) of sheep's blood, the band and video producers were accused of breaking the Polish blasphemy laws.
 The tapes from the concert were confiscated by the Polish police for 4 years, but the concert was finally released on DVD in the summer of 2008 as Black Mass Krakow 2004.
 In 2005, Infernus and Tormentor, who had quit Gorgoroth in 2002, released a cover version of Von's "Satanic Blood" under the name Norwegian Evil.
 After leaving Nuclear Blast in 2004, Infernus and Gorgoroth signed on Swedish record label Regain Records, which released the next Gorgoroth album, Ad Majorem Sathanas Gloriam, in 2006.